In association with

 4. Resource requirements

-What is the Purpose of the Evaluation?
+What is the purpose of the evaluation?

-It is important to be clear right at the beginning:
+It’s important to be clear right at the beginning:

 • Why are we conducting an evaluation?